 (3) In this section —

-“block” means a block as described in section 56C of the principal Act as in force after the commencement of section 15 of this Act;
+block means a block as described in section 56C of the principal Act as in force after the commencement of section 15 of this Act;

-“commencement day” means the day on which sections 15, 16, 17, 19 and 34 of this Act come into operation;
+commencement day means the day on which sections 15, 16, 17, 19 and 34 of this Act come into operation;

-“existing licence” means an exploration licence referred to in subsection (1)(a)(i) or (iii).
+existing licence means an exploration licence referred to in subsection (1)(a)(i) or (iii).

 (4) A reference in this section to land becoming available from an existing licence is a reference to the land being surrendered or forfeited (otherwise than under section 98 of the principal Act) or to the expiry of the existing licence.